 The consultation will include a discussion of your goals and an evaluation of your individual case.
 A physical examination of your nose will be performed.
-There will also be a discussion of your likely outcome of your rhinoplasty nose surgery, the risk and complications associated with a rhinoplasty nose surgery, and course of surgical treatment.
+There will also be a discussion of the likely outcome of your rhinoplasty nose surgery, the risk and complications associated with a rhinoplasty nose surgery, and the course of surgical treatment.

 What Anatomically is Involved in Rhinoplasty Nose Surgery?

-- The upper third of the nose is bone, and the lower two thirds is cartilage.
+- The upper third of the nose is bone, and the lower two-thirds is cartilage.

 - Cartilage portion of the nose (upper lateral, lower lateral, and septum)